cheng-chun-yuan/jurybox-backend/FRONTEND_INTEGRATION_GUIDE.md

 ---

-## Recommendation
+## Summary

-For your project, I recommend:

-**Start with SSE** for quick development and testing:
-- No additional dependencies
-- Simpler to debug
-- Good for demos

-**Migrate to Direct Hedera** for production:
-- Better scalability
-- Lower latency
-- Reduced backend load
+✅ **Backend returns topicId** - No streaming endpoint needed ✅ **Frontend subscribes directly** - Using Hedera SDK ✅ **Scales infinitely** - No backend connection overhead ✅ **Lower latency** - Direct to mirror node
-- Your backend can focus on orchestrator logic
+✅ **Simple & clean** - Your backend stays focused on orchestrator logic

-Both approaches work with your existing backend - no changes needed!
+Your backend is now clean and focused on processing, while frontend handles real-time streaming independently!